nautes-labs/website/src/en/guide/user-guide/cluster.md

                     "namespace": "tekton-pipelines"
                   }
                 },
-                # Reserved namespaces which reserved_namespaces_allowed_products are optional, If you need to use it for components replace $product-name with the product name.
+                # Reserved namespaces which reserved_namespaces_allowed_products are optional, if you need to use it for components replace $product-name with the product name.
                 "reserved_namespaces_allowed_products": {
                   "tekton-pipelines": [
                     "$product-name"